Latt\`es maps and combinatorial expansion: Existence of the Visual Metric

 \begin{thm}[Menger's theorem] Let $G=(V,E)$ be a finite graph and $A, B\subseteq V$.
 Then the minimal cardinality of a set separating $A$ and $B$ in $G$ is equal to the maximal number of pairwise disjoint $A$-$B$ paths in $G$. \end{thm}

 Let $X$ be a set of $m$-tiles, and denote the union by $|X|$.
 All the vertices and edges of $m$-tiles in $X$ give a cell decomposition of $|X|$.
 We define a graph $G(X)$ with vertex set being the set of all $m$-tiles in $X$, and with an edge between two vertices if and only if the corresponding $m$-tiles share a common edge.
 We call $G(X)$ the \emph{dual graph} associated with $X$.
+Note that a subset of $X$ is $e$-connected if and only if the corresponding vertex set in $G(X)$ is path connected.

-\excise{ \begin{pro} Let $f$ be a Thurston map without periodic critical points and $\mathcal C\subseteq \S^2$ be a Jordan curve that is invariant under $f$ and contains ${\rm post}(f)$.
+\excise{ \begin{pro} Let $f$ be a Thurston map without periodic critical points and $\mathcal C\subset \S^2$ be a Jordan curve that is invariant under $f$ and contains ${\rm post}(f)$.
 Then there exists a constant $C>0$ such that for all $n\geq 0$. \end{pro}

 \begin{proof} \excise{ First, assume that $m=\#{\rm post}(f)\geq 4$.
 Let $e_1,\ldots, e_m$ be the $0$-edges in cyclic order.
 Let $P_n$ be an $n$-tile chain consisting of $D_n$ $n$-tiles joining opposite sides of the Jordan curve $\mathcal C$.
 Without loss of generality, we may assume that $P_n$ joins the non-adjacent edges $e_1$ and $e_l$, for some $2<l<m$.
 There are two cases: either $|P_n|$ is a subset of one of the $0$-tiles, or $|P_n|$ intersects with the interior of both $0$-tiles, and $e_1$ and $e_l$ share an adjacent edge, which is the only edge intersecting with $|P_n|$ besides $e_1$ and $e_l$.
 Indeed, suppose that $|P_n|$ is not a subset of one of the $0$-tiles.
 If $|P_n|$ intersects with more than one adjacent edges of $e_1$ and $e_l$ or with a non-adjacent edge of $e_1$ or $e_l$, then we have a strictly shorter $n$-tile chain joining opposite sides of the Jordan curve $\mathcal{C}$, which is a contradiction to the definition of $D_n$.